 - We have another lesson in salsa dancing.

-- We watch the fireman on the beach and give him money as a thank you for splashing gasoline on us.
+- We look at the fireman on the beach and give him money as a thank you for splashing petrol on us. ?

-- We occasionally participate in yoga class here and it was still quite relaxed 🤢
+- We occasionally participate in the yoga class here and it was still quite relaxed ?

 - Dieke makes more animal friends